ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 #### PUT Handler {#node-put}

-The PUT handler is used to get the KDC to produce and return individual keying material to protect outgoing messages for the node (identified by "NODENAME") for the group identified by "GROUPNAME".
+The PUT handler is used to get the KDC to produce and return individual keying material to protect outgoing messages for the node (identified by NODENAME) for the group identified by GROUPNAME.
 Application profiles MAY also use this handler to rekey the whole group.
 It is up to the application profiles to specify if this handler supports renewal of individual keying material, renewal of the group keying material or both (OPT9).

 The handler expects a request with empty payload.
 In case the request has a non-empty payload, the KDC MUST respond with a 4.00 (Bad Request) error message.

-The KDC verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to the client identified by "NODENAME".
+The KDC verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to the client identified by NODENAME.
 The KDC also verifies that the roles the client is granted in the group allow it to perform this operation on this resource (REQ8).
 If either verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

 The handler also verifies that the node sending the request and the node name used in the Uri-Path match.
 If that is not the case, the handler responds with a 4.01 (Unauthorized) error response.